Plug-In Component

 Adding a Plug-In Component

-Now, set up a simple API call using a Plug-In component.
-The API call you'll set up is the List Submissions for Dashboard API call.
-This is a common API call at Unqork.
-The call retrieves data your end-users submit through your application.
-To make it easier, we already created the source module your end-user uses to enter information.
+In this example, set up the Plug-in component's List Submissions for Dashboard API call.
+This call retrieves data submitted by your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. and populates it on a dashboard.
+To make it easier, we already created the source module your end-user uses to submit their information.
 You can find the prebuilt source module here: https://training.unqork.io/#/form/5eb01aa6811bf80215fd706b/edit.

 If you preview this module in Express View, you see a page that collects your end-user's information.
 This source module includes name, email, and date of birth fields.
 After your end-user adds their information, they click Save.
-This button stores their data in a submission.
-The List Submissions for Dashboard API call references this module and retrieves the submission to display in a dashboard.
+Their submission data is then stored.
+The List Submissions for Dashboard API call references this source module and retrieves the submission data to display in a dashboard.
+These instructions assume that you have an open module saved with a title.

 Configure the Initializer Component